skywish/skywish.github.io/_posts/2017-02-18-Leetcode-Record.md

 	}

-	/*
-	 * Find all possible distinguished two numbers adding up to the target
-	 * in sorted array nums[] between indices low and high.
-If there are,
-	 * add all of them into the ArrayList fourSumList, using
-	 * fourSumList.add(Arrays.asList(z1, z2, the two numbers))
-	 */
 	public void twoSumForFourSum(int[] nums, int target, int low, int high, ArrayList<List<Integer>> fourSumList, int z1, int z2) {

 		if (low >= high)